This article was originally published on June 18, 2012 and has been updated to include current product information.

 “Finally, don’t even think of trying to use flash!
 It won’t help capture distant fireworks though it will help illuminate objects or people in the foreground if you want to take portraits with fireworks in the background.”

+With EOS SLRs, slide the switch at the side of the lens to the MF position.
 Now, turn the focus ring until you’re set at infinity focus.
 Some Canon lenses have a distance scale printed on them for this purpose, but others (like the popular EF-S 18-55mm kit lens) do not.
 If you don’t have a distance scale, with the lens set to “MF” and the front of the lens facing you (as if you’re staring into the lens), turn the focus ring with your fingers clockwise until it stops.
 Now leave it there and do not set it back to “AF” until you’re done shooting fireworks.
+You can double-check that you’ve focused in the right direction by momentarily engaging Live View, and focusing upon a distant object, like trees or buildings.
+Just be sure they’re truly distant, and not merely 100 yards (about 100m) or so away.

 Digital “noise” in long exposures

 Any time a digital camera’s shutter is held open for longer than a few seconds, for technical reasons, it’s possible to see an increase in visible digital “noise” in the picture.
-This is sort of like film grain or the “snow” you might see on a TV screen with weak reception.
+This is sort of like film grain in old photos taken in low light.
 As shutter speeds get progressively longer (10 seconds, 30 seconds, 1 minute and so on), this noise can build up and become increasingly apparent.
 Most Canon EOS digital SLRs have an available feature called “Long Exposure Noise Reduction,” which can be activated by either a Custom Function or menu setting.

 Some users wonder why this noise reduction feature isn’t always on at all times.
 The answer is that using it can slow down your shooting of one picture after another.
 To do its job, Long Exposure Noise Reduction has to re-energize your imaging sensor and take a “blank” exposure, after your actual picture is taken, for the same length of time.
 During this time, you cannot shoot another picture — the red card “busy light” on the back of the camera stays on until the process is completed.
 If you shoot a 30 second exposure, the camera has to be tied-up for an additional 30 full seconds to process before your next picture can be taken.
 This can be a problem during rapid repeating bursts of fireworks.